jkleinj/jkleinj.talks/GM_20170727/Rtalk.R.md

 ========================================================
 * Machine learning becomes increasingly important
 * Nano-pore sequencing (10% error rate) produces long reads, leading to easier genome assembly
-* Fast algorighms for genome assembly and comparison (Adam M. Philippy)
+* Fast algorithms for genome assembly and comparison (Adam M. Philippy)
 * 3D structure and dynamics (multi-level modelling) of chromatin (Paul Michalski)
-* Sequencing is all forms, in particular for immunologic and cancer studies
+* Sequencing in all forms, in particular for immunologic and cancer studies
 * Microtome dissection and sequencing of the nucleus to map chromatin contacts (Ana Pombo)
 * Multiplexed Ion Beam Imaging (MIBI) using secondary mass spectrometry (Garry P. Nolan)